cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 Or were they scientists?
 I'm too young to know exactly what they were called.
 Anyway, they were an unusual breed of people.
-They were mathematicians, physicists, or pure engineers who mastered cryptic programming languages to tackle mostly practical problems.[^3]
+Mathematicians, physicists, or pure engineers who mastered cryptic programming languages to tackle practical and scientific problems.[^3]
 These individuals possessed advanced reasoning skills.
-They could understand complex systems (such as those for financial transactions written in COBOL), and implement algorithms like QuickSort in 5 minutes or less.
+They could understand complex systems (such as those for financial transactions, perdurable code written in COBOL), and implement algorithms like QuickSort in 5 minutes or less.

 But that was a long time ago when software was still [eating the world](https://a16z.com/why-software-is-eating-the-world/).
 Nowadays, software is everywhere.
 It already [ate the world](https://www.wsj.com/articles/software-ate-the-world-and-soon-it-will-write-itself-11607037000?reflink=desktopwebshare_permalink) and digest it.
+Sometimes resulting in [a mess](../blog/why-debloating-third-party-software.html) that we still have to clean up.
-Its output is indispensable, just like salt for our food.
+Anyway, its output is indispensable, just like salt for our food.
 In every industry, in every company, in every home, software is a necessary ingredient.
 So the crew of software cookers has grown at a very fast speed.
 But the world had not enough mathematicians, or engineers, to satisfy the demand for programmers.[^6]